-First call: 10th Explorations in Ethnography Language and communication
+10th Explorations in Ethnography Language and communication

-At the 10th Anniversary EELC conference, we invite scholars working at the interface between linguistics and ethnography to interrogate and explore the affordances and challenges in today’s academic landscape.
+At the 10th Anniversary EELC conference, we invite scholars working at the interface between linguistics and ethnography to interrogate and explore the affordances and challenges in the new academic landscape where the human and social sciences need to contribute to the understanding of important and difficult societal developments such as AI, digital technology, political instabilities and war, climate change and increasing demographic diversity.

 Speakers